Edinburgh Zoo is one of Scotland’s most popular tourist attractions, attracting more than 800,000 visitors annually.

 Koala Territory

-Only four Koalas are in captivity in the UK, and they are in Edinburgh Zoo’s Koala Territory.
+Only four Koalas are in captivity in the UK and in Edinburgh Zoo’s Koala Territory.

 Goonaroo, Alinga, Tanami, and Kalari are active throughout the day and provide excellent viewing.